Tags

 Psst:

-Choice A in the first graph was when I reduced the exposure time on the camera from 2 minutes to 30 seconds.
+Point A in the first graph was when I reduced the exposure time on the camera from 2 minutes to 30 seconds.
+That caused all of the fluxes to decrease, because cutting the time by 4 reduces the number of photons captured.
 Arrow B points to where the transit was supposed to happen, with a 2.7% decrease in brightness.
-I don’t see it either.

-In the second graph, done by the Seestar at the same location on the same night, I again don’t see much.
+In the second graph, done by the Seestar at the same location on the same night, smoothed as much as I can by averaging successive images, I again don’t see much evidence of a 2.7% dip in total flux.